 The zipper's a little flimsy.
 Use caution when opening and closing.

 This set of 4 comes in various colors and includes multiple sizes for your convenience.
 The material is mesh, and it has double zippers and handles.
 Great reviews with many happy customers make these packing cubes worth buying.

 Some buyers say that the quality is not what they expected.

-The high-quality nylon fabric with interior seams is rugged and durable.
-Should last a long, long time if treated with care.
-Comes in three sizes.
+The high-quality nylon fabric with interior seams is rugged and durable, making this a great buy for travelers.
+These packing cubes should last a long time if treated with care.
+Comes in 3 sizes.